Computational Cognitive Neuroscience

 The predominant computational-level interpretation of neocortical learning in the literature has generally focused on various forms of Hebbian learning, based on the well-established data demonstrating a relationship between the level of postsynaptic calcium, entering via NMDA receptors, and the direction and magnitude of synaptic plasticity (Lisman, 1989; Bear & Malenka, 1994).
 Specifically, low levels of calcium result in LTD, while higher levels result in LTP.
 This is generally consistent with the BCM (Bienenstock et al., 1982) version of a Hebbian learning algorithm.

-More recently, spike-timing dependent plasticity (STDP) (Bi & Poo, 1998) has been a primary focus of computational models (e.g., Kheradpisheh et al., 2018; Diehl & Cook, 2015).
-However, it is now clear that the simple computationally-compelling form of STDP originally described, which required a very particular stimulation protocol with individual pairs of spikes separated by 1 s intervals, is not generally applicable to more realistic patterns of neural activity (Debanne & Inglebert, 2023).
-Indeed the same BCM-like pattern emerges with more realistic, denser activity patterns (Shouval et al., 2010).
+Spike-timing dependent plasticity (STDP) (Bi & Poo, 1998) has been a primary focus of computational models (e.g., Kheradpisheh et al., 2018; Diehl & Cook, 2015).
+However, it is now clear that the simple computationally compelling form of STDP originally described, which required a very particular stimulation protocol with individual pairs of spikes separated by 1 s intervals, is not generally applicable to more realistic patterns of neural activity (Debanne & Inglebert, 2023).
+Indeed the same BCM-like pattern emerges with more realistic, denser activity patterns (Shouval et al., 2010; Izhikevich & Desai, 2003).

 The critical computational advantage of error backpropagation over these Hebbian learning mechanisms is that it is mathematically designed to coordinate the learning across all of the neurons in the network, to minimize a distal error signal.
 By contrast, Hebbian learning only has a local, heuristic function in terms of extracting statistical regularities of co-activation (Oja, 1982; Rumelhart & Zipser, 1985; Intrator & Cooper, 1992).
 Therefore, there is no reason to believe that Hebbian learning can effectively train deep layered networks like those present in the neocortex, whereas this is precisely the case where error backpropagation excels.
 Thus, the present results provide an important potential way forward in reconciling the computational-level demands of neocortical learning with the underlying neural mechanisms.

-Neurochemically, the difference between LTP versus LTD is determined in part by a competition between two different kinases, CaMKII (calcium calmodulin kinase II) and DAPK1 (death-associated protein kinase 1), both of which are driven by calcium-activated calmodulin (CaM) ((Goodell et al., 2017; Goodell et al., 2021; Cook et al., 2021; Tullis & Bayer, 2023; Bayer & Giese, 2025).
+Although the possible molecular basis for our observations is yet to be determined, we describe one molecular signaling scenario that is well-aligned with the fast-minus-slow mechanism.
+Neurochemically, existing evidence shows that the difference between LTP versus LTD is determined in part by a competition between two different kinases, CaMKII (calcium calmodulin-dependent protein kinase II) and DAPK1 (death-associated protein kinase 1), both of which are driven by calcium-activated calmodulin (CaM) ((Goodell et al., 2017; Goodell et al., 2021; Cook et al., 2021; Tullis & Bayer, 2023; Bayer & Giese, 2025).
 If CaMKII had a faster overall integration of the common CaM driver, and DAPK1 a slower such integration, then this would implement the necessary temporal derivative mechanism.

-Thus, this difference in overall integration rate stands as a prediction from this overall framework, and more generally there are many major remaining unanswered questions about the underlying neurochemical processes underlying the form of synaptic plasticity that we report here, and their sensitivity to various possible differences in neural activity signals that have yet to be explored.
+Thus, a difference in overall integration rate stands as a prediction from this overall framework, and is expected to be reflected in the neurochemical processes underlying the form of synaptic plasticity that we report here.
+There are many questions that remain to be explored, including how the coordination and timing between pre- and postsynaptic activity impacts the outcome.

-The error-driven learning supported by the corticothalamic prediction vs. outcome mechanism (Figure 2; O’Reilly et al., 2021) represents an alternative to the widely-discussed Bayesian predictive coding framework (e.g., Rao & Ballard, 1999; Friston, 2009).
+The error-driven learning supported by the corticothalamic prediction vs. outcome mechanism (Figure 2; O’Reilly et al., 2021) represents an alternative to the widely discussed Bayesian predictive coding framework (e.g., Rao & Ballard, 1999; Friston, 2009), and to other proposed implementations of error-backpropagation (Lillicrap et al., 2020).
 The temporal derivative basis for this alternative greatly simplifies the cortical dynamics necessary to support predictive learning, which aligns better with the available data.

 The Bayesian model requires that a sub-population of neurons explicitly represent the prediction error, by subtracting a top-down prediction from the bottom-up actual outcome.
 Thus, different populations of neurons must be somehow segregated so that they can represent fundamentally distinct information.
 Furthermore, all three of these different signals (prediction, outcome, error) should in principle be communicated across layers, in different directions, requiring strongly segregated pathways.